niklas-palm/next-gha/README.md

 # Simple Web app with APIGW+Lambda backend with Github Action

-This sets up a simple static Next frontend that's hosted on S3 with a Lambda and APIGW backend.
+This sets up a simple static Next frontend with Tailwindcss that's hosted on S3 with a Lambda and APIGW backend.
 Github Actions is used for CI/CD

 ## Initial setup